 Stress and Feeling Unwell

-When stress or illness strikes, your appetite can take a hit and it’s important to recognize the impact these factors can have on your overall health.
-Loss of appetite can be caused by underlying health conditions, but it can also be a side effect of feeling stressed or unwell.
+When stress or illness strikes, your appetite can take a hit, and it’s important to recognize the impact these factors can have on your overall health.
+Underlying health conditions can cause loss of appetite, but it can also be a side effect of feeling stressed or unwell.

 Nausea and discomfort in the stomach may also contribute to appetite loss.
-It’s essential to pay attention to changes in your eating habits and seek medical advice if you experience persistent appetite loss as a side effect of mental health conditions or other illnesses.
+Pay attention to changes in your eating habits and seek medical advice if you experience persistent appetite loss as a side effect of mental health conditions or other illnesses.

 Remember that taking care of yourself means addressing all aspects of your well-being, including proper nutrition and seeking help when needed.